Windows 11 23H2 new features and changes (September 2023 update)

 As part of the networking changes, Windows 11 23H2 introduces support for bridging adapters through the netsh command.
 “Passpoint” Wi-Fi networks will now support enhanced connection performance and will display a URL in Quick Settings to provide information to users about the venue.
 The instant hotspot feature available with Phone Link now supports WPA3.

-In addition, the operating system will add extra options to the “Data Usage” page that allows for daily and weekly data limits.
-The page will also now show how far a data limit has been exceeded.
+In addition, the operating system adds extra options to the “Data Usage” page that allows daily and weekly data limits.
+The page also shows how far a data limit has been exceeded.

 Data Usage new sort settings